vladimirvozar/simpleblog/README.md

 ## Description

-A **Simple Blog** is full ASP.NET MVC application that supports users, roles, posts and tags.
-Application covers most important features of ASP.NET MVC: routing, areas, asset bundling, controllers, the Razor view engine, data binding and validation.
-Data is being handled using the mature and very powerful nHibernate OR/M to access database; and the Fluent Migrator database migration framework to version database schema in source control.
-Covered are also security issues - from CSRF and XSS attacks, to making sure errors aren’t displayed to customers.
-User interface is implemented using both jQuery and Bootstrap 3.
+A **Simple Blog** is a full ASP.NET MVC application that supports users, roles, posts, and tags.
+The application covers the most important features of ASP.NET MVC: routing, areas, asset bundling, controllers, the Razor view engine, data binding, and validation.
+Data is being handled using the mature and very powerful NHibernate OR/M to access the database, and the Fluent Migrator database migration framework to version database schema in source control.
+Covered are also security issues - from CSRF and XSS attacks to make sure errors aren’t displayed to customers.
+The user interface is implemented using both jQuery and Bootstrap 3.

 ## Prerequisites: